n3wt0n/AzureDevOpsToGitHubRepoMigrator/README.md

 ![ValidatePS](https://github.com/n3wt0n/AzureDevOpsToGitHubRepoMigrator/workflows/ValidatePS/badge.svg)
 [![License](https://img.shields.io/github/license/n3wt0n/AzureDevOpsToGitHubRepoMigrator.svg)](https://github.com/n3wt0n/AzureDevOpsToGitHubRepoMigrator/blob/master/LICENSE)

-Scripts (and container) to migrate a Git Repo from Azure DevOps to GitHub.
+Utilities to migrate a Git Repo from Azure DevOps to GitHub.

 It will migrate ALL you have in your repository, including all the __branches__, all the __tags__ and the __complete history__ of commits.